OA in the Netherlands

 Central access for these repositories is provided by the portal of NARCIS, hosted by Data Archiving and Networked Services (DANS).
 NARCIS not only offers access to over 500,000 open access publications, but it also provides the main entrance to datasets, restricted access publications, Dutch research descriptions, experts and organisations.

 At 9 universities the depositing of doctoral theses in the institutional repository is mandatory; a large majority of the thesis output of the universities is covered.
 The NARCIS site provides access to 75,000 Open Access doctoral e-theses.

 The universities of applied sciences work together in collecting the materials deposited in their repositories and presenting these through one portal, the HBO-kennisbank.
-This portal now provides open access to over 35,000 research outputs, educational materials and student theses.
+This portal now provides open access to over 37,000 open access research outputs, educational materials and student theses.

 Open Access publishing

 35 scientific journals from the Netherlands are listed in the Directory of Open Access Journals (www.doaj.org).
 Uopen Journals is one of the main publishers of OA journals.
 Amsterdam University Press is primary partner in the OAPEN project, concerned with the Open Access publishing of humanities and social sciences monographs.